Eugeniusz-Gienek/CSWButtons/README.md

 I think it may be useful for someone else so I make this as a library with the ability to use more than just one button as it is in the case of the mentioned above smartwatch.

 The [SimpleTimer library](https://github.com/jfturcot/SimpleTimer) is located for convenience in the examples folder - put it in the Arduino libraries folder.

+And if you'd like to install this software on the same diy smartwatch, please don't forget to follow the manual for the epaper libraries from the [original repo](https://github.com/Xinyuan-LilyGO/E-Paper-watch).